 Those new to English language teaching might think the only issues are those about how to teach in class – methods.
 Which activities work best.
 Which approaches we should take.
 What makes a good curriculum (textbook or not).

 However, the field is a lot more than just this.
-There’s a lot of issues under debate and for which teachers need to form beliefs around – beliefs that will inform their teaching practices and educational philosophy.
+Currently, there’s a lot of issues under debate and for which teachers need to form beliefs around – beliefs that will inform their teaching practices and educational philosophy.

 Teacher Precarity.
 This article really hit the spot.
 Why are so many language teachers underpaid, under-respected, in a precarious career position?
 Why is the profession filled with neo-liberal, race to the bottom, disrespect of human capital?
 Or is everything fine?
 It is what it is?